 At the Hotel Meade, which was originally built as a courthouse in 1875, there are numerous stories of ghostly activity.
 When Bannack lost its county seat status to nearby Dillon in 1881, the building sat vacant until 1890 when it was remodeled into a plush hotel.
 The hotel opened and closed sporadically through the years with the ebb and flow of mining activity.
 At one time the building acted in the capacity of a hospital.

 Cold spots, the apparition of a teenage girl, and sounds of crying children are often reported by those who visit this old building.
 The first sighting of a young girl was well over a hundred years ago.
-The teen is said to be that of a girl named Dorothy Dunn who drowned in a dredge pond along the creek long ago.
+The teen is said to be a girl named Dorothy Dunn who drowned in a dredge pond along the creek long ago.
 Shortly after her death, she made her first appearance to her best friend, who was with her at the time of her death.

 Since then there have been multiple sightings of the teenage girl wearing a long blue dress on the second story of the old hotel.
 These reports often come from children, one of which reportedly stated that the ghost of Dorothy Dunn tried to talk to her.
 The seven-year-old could see Dorothy’s mouth moving but no sound came out.
 Dorothy has also been sighted standing in an upstairs window by passersby on the street below.